LUCI in the Surface Code with Dropouts: LUCI

 \subsection{Generating Circuits from LUCI Diagrams}

 One method to guarantee all squares are measured when modifying diagrams is to use a four-coloring of the underlying square lattice of the mid-cycle state, shown in the seventh step of Fig.~\ref{fig:LUCI example2}.
 Since the squares of a given color do not share any qubits, they can all be filled independently without any compatibility concerns, in this way LUCI allows us to measure shapes which would otherwise be incompatible by interleaving in time.
 By requiring that each square is filled in its highlighted round, we guarantee a fully measured mid-cycle state.
 Additional squares can also be measured in each round to minimize logical error rate, and in Sec.~\ref{sec:LUCI example} we build around a base diagram, to both maximize the number of measurements and make the circuits more structured, reducing calibration overhead.
+This method guarantees a valid LUCI diagram for arbitrary configurations of dropouts.

 Once a valid diagram has been generated, it can be used to create circuits.
 To initialize, we use just the ``expanding'' half, as labeled in Fig.~\ref{fig:LUCI diagrams}, of the first round, with the reset layer filled in to reset all other qubits in the logical initialization basis.
 The subsequent two CNOT layers get us into the mid-cycle state.
 We then cycle between the different rounds, appending one less than the desired number of total rounds, to account for the half rounds on each end of the circuit.
 To measure, we apply only the ``contracting'' half of the final round, with the CNOTs moving us back to the end-cycle, and apply a measurement in the desired logical measurement basis to all the qubits which would normally be left unmeasured in the round.
 This gives the operations for a full memory experiment.